render_list_wrapper#

 path – The path to the object.
 When

-.subtree_renderer – The renderer to use to render subtrees.
+render_list_wrapperis called from__treescope_repr__, this should come from thepathargument to__treescope_repr__.subtree_renderer – The renderer to use to render subtrees.
 When

-.roundtrippable – Whether evaluating the rendering as Python code will produce an object that is equal to the original object.
+render_list_wrapperis called from__treescope_repr__, this should come from thesubtree_rendererargument to__treescope_repr__.roundtrippable – Whether evaluating the rendering as Python code will produce an object that is equal to the original object.
 This implies that the constructor for

-then acts like that sequence.color – The background color to use for the object rendering.
+object_typetakes a single argument, which is a sequence, and thatobject_typethen acts like that sequence.color – The background color to use for the object rendering.
 If None, does not use a background color.
 A utility for assigning a random color based on a string key is given in

 - Returns: